 Figure 2: Typical Charot-Marie-Tooth Foot X-rays

-Treatment of CMT has focused on addressing the symptoms created by the deformity.
-To date no treatment has been shown to address the underlying nerve dysfunction.
-However, significant symptomatic improvement can be achieved with a variety of non-operative and in some cases operative interventions.
+Treatment of CMT has focused on helping the symptoms created by the deformity.
+To date no treatment has been shown to fix the actual nerve problem.

-Non-operative focuses on controlling/correcting the foot deformities, maintaining muscles strength, preventing ankle sprains, and controlling pain symptoms.
+Non-operative treatment focuse on controlling/correcting the foot deformities, maintaining muscles strength, preventing ankle sprains, and controlling pain symptoms.
 Treatments often include:

-- Ankle Lacer: This can be an effective brace to help hold the ankle stable and that may improve ankle symptoms in patients with mild to moderate foot deformities.
+- Ankle Lacer: This can be an effective brace to help hold the ankle stable and that may improve ankle symptoms in patients with mild to moderate foot

 - Ankle-Foot-Orthotic (AFO): An AFO can be used to improve symptoms in patients with more pronounced deformities or more extensive hindfoot arthritis by supporting the foot and holding it very stable.

-- Anti-inflammatory medications (NSAIDs): For patients with tendnitis or arthritis symptoms NSAIDs can help to decrease their symptoms and improve their overall function, although it typically has no effect on the underlying condition or deformity.
+- Anti-inflammatory medications (NSAIDs): For patients with tendonitis or arthritis symptoms, NSAIDs can help to decrease pain and improve their overall function

-Operative treatment is often performed to help correct the resulting foot deformity.
-However, it is important to appreciate that the foot deformities occur as a result of the inherent muscle imbalances that affect the foot.
-Therefore it is often necessary to transfer tendons (and their associated muscles) to help rebalance the foot.
-Surgery for Charcot-Marie-Tooth foot deformities must be individualized for each patient based on the extent of their deformity, the resulting pathology, the existing muscle function, and the age of the patient.
-Often a combination of surgical procedures are required – usually performed at the same surgery.
+Operative treatment is often performed to help correct the foot deformity.
+It is important to understand that the foot deformities occur because of the muscle imbalances that affect the foot so it may be necessary to transfer tendons (and their muscles) to help rebalance the foot.
+Surgery for Charcot-Marie-Tooth foot deformities must be individualized for each patient based on their deformity, their muscle function, and their age.
+Often a combination of procedures are needed and are often performed at the same time.
 Common surgical procedures used to address Charcot-Marie-Tooth foot deformities include: